This post may contain affiliate links. Please read our disclosure policy.

-These Ham and Cheese Pinwheels are made with seasoned cream cheese spread, fresh slices of deli ham and cheese and rolled up on tortillas and cut into pieces.
-Pinwheels are a fun appetizer or snack that are quick and easy and perfect for any occasion.
+These Ham and Cheese Pinwheels are made with seasoned cream cheese spread, fresh slices of deli ham, and cheese rolled up on tortillas and cut into pieces.
+Pinwheels are a fun appetizer or snack that is quick and easy and perfect for any occasion.
 Make them ahead of time for parties!

 How do you make pinwheels with ham and cheese?

 It is so easy to make delicious pinwheels with ham and cheese.
 The key to a good pinwheel is to roll them correctly.
 This particular recipe for ham and cheese pinwheels is exceptionally delicious because of the homemade cream cheese spread.
 The spread is seasoned with a little dill weed, some onion powder, and garlic powder and it compliments these wraps perfectly!

 To make the pinwheel, you will spread an even layer of cream cheese spread across the entire tortilla.
 Down the middle of the tortilla, you will place a few slices of deli ham, making sure to cover the width of the tortilla.
 On top of the ham, you’ll place a layer of cheese, again, making sure to cover the entire width of the tortilla.
 Then you’ll roll it up tightly, trim off the ends, and cut into 1-inch thick slices.

 The great thing with these pinwheels is that they are pretty cheap to make and go a long way.
 Have you seen pinwheel trays already prepared at the grocery store?
 I have and let me tell you, they aren’t cheap.
 I saw one tray that looked nearly identical to the pinwheels pictured here, for $35.00!
 Really? $35.00 for some ham and cheese rolled up in a tortilla?
 You can make a bunch with this recipe for probably about $10.00.
 Now we’re talkin’!